 Be Thankful For Failure

 I entered the real world as a credit analyst at Texas American Bancshares, Inc. in Fort Worth, Texas.
-I met regularly with senior lenders and executives at the bank, learned how to analyze financial statements, and was exposed to a wide range of businesses and industries.
 Back then an analyst had to become a quick study on different business models and learn how to analyze the highlights quickly for the loan officers and then articulate those ideas well in a loan committee package.
+I started my entrepreneurial journey a few years later.

 We found a steakhouse franchise that was for sale in Burleson, Texas.
 After working through the details over a period of months, there I sat on a Friday afternoon at the closing dressed in my dark blue banker suit and white shirt.
 I left the closing and went down to the restaurant as a 10% owner and general manager of the store, knowing very little about the food business.
 The former owner informed the staff of the change in ownership, and my entrepreneurial adventure began.
 The next four years would find me working seven days a week, having the number of stores expand to four with one in Burleson, Texas, one in Cleburne, Texas, and two in different parts of Fort Worth.
 We went from one to four restaurants and back to one in about three years.
 It was my first encounter with failure.